This is the multi-page printable view of this section. Click here to print.

 Configurations per install strategy

 In ClusterManagementAddOn, spec.installStrategy.placements[].configs lists the configuration of ManagedClusterAddon during installation for a group of clusters.
 For the need to use multiple configurations with the same group and resource can be defined in this field since OCM v0.15.0.
-It will override the Default configurations on certain clusters by group and resource.
+If Default configurations is defined, it will override the Default configurations on certain clusters by group and resource.

-In the example below, add-ons on clusters selected by Placement placement-aws will use “deploy-config”, “example-config-1” and “example-config-2”, while all the other add-ons will still use “default-deploy-config” and “default-example-config”.
+In the example below, add-ons on clusters selected by Placement will use “override-deploy-config” and “override-addon-template”, while all the other add-ons will still use “default-deploy-config” and “default-addon-template”.

 apiVersion: addon.open-cluster-management.io/v1alpha1